meilisearch/demo-movies/README.md

 ## Environment variables

-This project needs 2 environment variables to connect to your Meilisearch instance and retrieve the movies:
+To connect your Meilisearch instance and retrieve the movies two environment variables should be provided:

 - HOST
 - API_KEY